 Earning a professional business degree, or an MBA, can have a number of both expected and unexpected benefits in your life.
 In fact, those benefits often extend beyond your career and professional goals and are applicable to your non-work life as well.

-If you’re on the fence about pursuing an MBA or attempting to weigh the benefits of earning an MBA against its cost, consider these 16 benefits.
+If you’re on the fence about pursuing an MBA or attempting to weigh the benefits of earning an MBA against its cost, consider these 16 reasons why you should get an MBA.
 Some of them may surprise you.

 16 benefits of an MBA